fruitsamples/TableViewSuite/ReadMe.txt

 CHANGES FROM PREVIOUS VERSIONS:

 Version 2.0
+- Corrected a memory leak in the displayMethod  in CustomTableViewCellAppDelegate.m.

+Version 2.0
 - Updated for and tested with iPhone OS 3.0.
 - Adopted new UITableViewCell API where appropriate.
 - SimpleIndexedTableView uses UILocalizedIndexedCollation.